CANADIAN TAI CHI ACADEMY

-Thank you for taking the time to visit and welcome to Gateway North Bay Tai Chi.
+Thank you for taking the time to visit and welcome to the Canadian Tai Chi Academy - Nipissing District.
 We encourage you to explore and learn about Tai Chi.

 We are a branch of the Canadian Tai Chi Academy (CTCA), who teach the 108-moves, a style developed by Master Moy Lin-Shin.
 The Academy is operated by volunteer instructors and executives.
 Consider Tai Chi (TIE-CHEE).
 Originally developed for self-defense, Tai Chi has evolved into a graceful form of exercise.

 Tai Chi is designed to help you reduce stress, improve your health and may also prolong your life.
 It is generally suitable for people of any level of physical fitness.

 Practiced by millions of people over the centuries, Tai Chi has been proven helpful for the health of the body.

 During Tai Chi practice, the muscles and tendons are alternately stretching and relaxing.
 That makes them flexible and the joints become looser.

 During the stretching and relaxing, blood in the veins is being squeezed back to the heart.
 The blood in the artery flows easier and fuller; and the looser joints will let the blood flow through without impediment.
 With good circulation, the body will heal and rejuvenate itself naturally.

 One of the reasons that people feel so good when they are doing Tai Chi is that the movements are relaxing, even at the beginner level.
 This is because the nature of the movements tends to naturally stretch the muscles, tendons, and ligaments in a gentle manner.